ashvardanian/SimSIMD/README.md

 Every operation has a `serial` fallback, but even types no CPU supports today get optimized via lookup tables and bit-twiddling hacks rather than scalar loops.

 ## Design Decisions

-In general there are a few principles that NumKong follows:

 - Avoid loop unrolling and scalar tails.
 - Don't manage threads and be compatible with any parallelism models.